Facts About Foster Care

 This article will take a quick overview of the essential components of the pertinent facts for people who are considering fostering as a career choice.
 If you are thinking about being a foster carer, the first facts you need to know are that your marital status is not a factor, nor is your gender orientation.

-As for age, ideally you’ll be over 21.
-Capstone prefers foster carers to be at least 25 years old.
-Other than that, age is not a factor.
+As for age, ideally you’ll be over 21, other than that, age is not a factor.
 Your health is a factor.
 You need to be in good shape to care for energetic youngsters.
 You also need to have adequate space in your home for each child to have his or her own room.

 These are the preliminary factors when deciding to become a foster carer.
 What about the need for foster carers?